Skip to main content

 Hon.
 Harlin DeWayne Hale (Ret.)

 Judge Hale has received numerous awards and recognitions connected to his legal career, including the prestigious 2021 American Inns of Court Bankruptcy Inn Alliance Distinguished Service Award, which recognizes a judge or attorney specializing in bankruptcy law who has exhibited ongoing dedication to the highest standards of the legal profession, the rule of law, and personal ethics and integrity.
 He received the William L. Norton Jr. Judicial Excellence Award from the American Bankruptcy institute in 2019.
+In 2024, he was honored with the Justinian Award, the highest distinction from the Dallas Bar Foundation, recognizing an attorney who exemplifies professional excellence in the law.
 Judge Hale is a fellow of the American College of Bankruptcy, a member of the American Law Institute and a member of the Honorable John C. Ford American Inn of Court.
-Judge Hale is also a visiting professor at Southern Methodist University’s Dedman School of Law, where he teaches creditors’ rights.
+Judge Hale is also a former visiting professor at Southern Methodist University's Dedman School of Law, where he taught creditors' rights for 15 years.

 Judge Hale developed experience in the following matters both on the bench and in private practice.